centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-firewalls-paloalto-standard-ssh.md

 ## Prerequisites

-In order to work, the plugin requires an SSH connection between the Poller and the equipment running Palo Alto firewall SSH.
+In order to work, the plugin requires an SSH connection between the Poller and the firewall Palo Alto.
 The remote user must have enough privileges to execute the SSH commands.

 ## Setup